biocorecrg/MOP2/docs/benchmark.rst

 Benchmark
 *******************

-We tested MoP on different datasets at the CRG HPC where we can run up to 100 jobs in parallel and using up to 10 GPU cards (GeForce RTX 2080 Ti).
+We tested MoP on different datasets at the CRG's HPC where we can run up to 100 jobs in parallel (maximum 8 CPUs each) and using up to 10 GPU cards (GeForce RTX 2080 Ti).

 MOP_PREPROCESS
 -----------------